TimeCopilot: Benchmarks and API Usage Example

 \subsection{Benchmarks on GIFT-Eval}

-Figure~\ref{fig:gifteval} shows the performance of foundation models on the GIFT-Eval benchmark \cite{aksu2024giftevalbenchmarkgeneraltime}, which spans 24 datasets, 144k+ time series, and 177M data points across multiple domains and frequencies.
-An ensemble of foundation models, built with \TimeCopilot, achieved the best probabilistic forecast performance (CRPS; \citealt{Gneiting2014}) and the second-best point forecast performance (MASE; \citealt{HK06}) among non-leaking models.
-Importantly, GIFT-Eval distinguishes between models that may have had test leakage and those trained strictly on unseen data\footnote{Live results can be found at \url{https://huggingface.co/spaces/Salesforce/GIFT-Eval} }; \TimeCopilot\ remained competitive against both categories while maintaining reproducibility and keeping computational costs low (about \$24 of GPU-distributed inference).
+Figure~\ref{fig:gifteval} summarizes the mean ranks and scores of foundation models on the GIFT-Eval benchmark \cite{aksu2024giftevalbenchmarkgeneraltime}, which spans 24 datasets, 144k+ time series, and 177M data points across multiple domains and frequencies.
+The top row reports the average rank across datasets for probabilistic accuracy (CRPS; \cite{Gneiting2014}) and point accuracy (MASE; \cite{HK06}), while the bottom row shows the corresponding mean scores.
+We include only methods submitted to GIFT-Eval that are publicly reproducible\footnote{Live leaderboard and details available at \url{https://huggingface.co/spaces/Salesforce/GIFT-Eval}} .
+An ensemble of foundation models built with \TimeCopilot\ achieved the best overall performance while maintaining reproducibility and low computational cost (approximately \$24 of GPU-distributed inference).